Language Specification

 // Result: Player { name: "Hero", health: 100, mana: 75, speed: 5.0 }

-2. If no Default implementation is found for the struct type:
+1. If no default() functions is found for the struct type:

 • Swamp iterates through each field that is not explicitly set during instantiation and fills them individually by: